IsaacVibe/wjlu/_pages/about.md

 About Me
 ------
-- I am usually an _ENFP_ and always enthusiastic about making friends and getting connections with people.<br>
+- I am usually an _ENFP_(now is switched to _ISFP_ sometimes) and always enthusiastic about making friends and getting connections with people.<br>
 - I am also a fan of food and music.
-Not being able to cook makes me a foodie who explores domestic and exotic cuisines. :drooling_face:
+Not being able to cook makes me a foodie who explores domestic and exotic cuisines. :drooling_face: <br>
+- I am also deeply engaged in stand-up comedy shows, being participated in podcast and live performance for dozens of times. <br>
+- Now I am a huge fan of Formula 1 (F1), especially for the high-tech equipments!

 {% include deepseek-chat.html %}